stachyra/realestate_prices/docs/index.md

 ![Boston_house_price_growth](figures/Boston_house_price_growth.svg)

-I also made a pair of similar maps for the entire state of Massachusetts, since it was not much more extra work to do:
+I also made a pair of similar maps for the entire state of Massachusetts, since it was not much more extra work to do.
+I recommend opening these in a separate tab, and zooming in about 200-300% to see details.

 ![Mass_house_sale_prices](figures/Mass_house_sale_prices.svg)